lowelltwong-alt/airca-fractal-decision-architecture/docs/README.md

 ### `airca/`
 The AIRCA node develops AIRCA as an AI-era adaptation of RACI and as a decision spine for AI-assisted environments.

+It also includes **UAIRCA**, an extension developed by **Lowell T. Wong** that adds an explicit Ultimate Frame layer above the operational AIRCA architecture.

+It also includes **LAIRCA**, where **Logos** serves as an explicitly Christian example of that Ultimate Frame, grounding the architecture in Christ as the source of truth, order, meaning, and moral coherence.

 ### `fractal-taxonomy/`
 The fractal taxonomy node develops recursive classification logic and stable field families that can recur across levels.